5 WAYS TO TRUST YOUR HUNGER SIGNALS...AGAIN

 2. Use Mindfulness Techniques to Learn Your Unique Hunger Signals

-Mindfulness is basically the same thing as awareness.
+You can think of mindfulness as building awareness.
 With mindfulness you are generating awareness of your body signals, your surroundings, your thoughts, emotions, and actions.
-This is great for people who are constantly living that go-go-go that they forget about themselves and how they are actually feeling in the moment.
+This is great for anyone, but especially people who are constantly living that go-go-go that they forget about themselves and how they are actually feeling in the moment.

 The scale looks like this.
 This is a basic interpretation of hunger and fullness.
 As the numbers go down to 0, hunger signals become more extreme and uncomfortable.
 As the numbers go up to 10, fullness signals also become more uncomfortable.
 Keep in mind, everyone’s body is different and so some people may experience different signals than this and that is ok.